 This involves the urethra and bladder.
 It is commonly known as cystitis and your symptoms may include:

 This affects the kidneys and can be potentially life-threatening if bacteria move into the blood stream.
 This may cause dangerously low blood pressure, shock and even death.
-Should you experience the following symptoms, visit the Accident & Emergency (A&E) department immediately.
+Should you experience the following symptoms, visit the Urgent Care Centre (UCC) immediately.

 Left untreated, a UTI can have serious consequences that may include: